griffithlab/civic-meeting/README.md

 # CIViC Variant Curation Jamboree and Hackathon
 ## Advancing Cancer Precision Medicine with Community Collaboration

 This repository is being used to organize pre-meeting suggestions for the CIViC Variation Curation Jamboree and Hackathon, taking place before the ASHG annual meeting.
-Hosted at the Scripps, October 10-11, 2018, the Jamboree/Hackathon will focus on further development of CIViC, an open access, open source, community-driven web resource for Clinical Interpretations of Variants in Cancer.
+Hosted at the Scripps Research Institute in La Jolla, October 10-11, 2018, the Jamboree/Hackathon will focus on further development of CIViC, an open access, open source, community-driven web resource for Clinical Interpretations of Variants in Cancer.

 ## Variant Curation Jamboree